topcoder-platform/legacy-challenge-migration-script/README.md

 npm i
 ```

-### Commands
-- Reset ES
-`npm run init-es`
-- Check linting
-`npm run lint`
-- Fix linting error:
-`npm run lint:fix`

 ### Command for API
 - Inside the docker container, start the express server: `npm start`

 This command also run a schedule to execute the migration periodically at an interval which is defined by `SCHEDULE_INTERVAL`.

-## Running Manual Migration
-There is a manual script to migrate data.
-Since production data has been fully migrated, these will migrate data we may have missed

-Scripts live in the migrations directory with a prefix of the number for order they should be run
- `src/script/migrations/NUM-name-of-migration`

-To run that script, on the command line you should use:
-`MIGRATION="NUM-name-of-migration" npm run migration`
-or
-`MIGRATION="NUM-name-of-migration" nf run npm run migration`  to use the .env file

 ## Production deployment
 - TBD